grassLEE/grassLeeBlog/index.md

 # Technical Writing Samples

 [Preparing with Python](https://jeffreygraessley.com/blog/2023/preparing-with-python)
-Here I walk through a simple Python script capable of accepting raw, unformatted lists, commonly found in Excel and other spreadsheets and transforming the text into an easy-to-expand, modular output.
+This short article walks through a simple Python script capable of accepting raw, unformatted lists, commonly found in Excel and other spreadsheets and transforming the text into an easy-to-expand, modular output.

 [Getting Started with Technical Writing](https://jeffreygraessley.com/blog/2023/getting-started-with-technical-writing)
 In this post I discuss some of the most commonly used tools that a TW will use throughout their day-to-day tasks.
 Additionally, I explore some of the syntax of Markdown and demonstrate in-page linking.